Custom Healthcare CRM Development: Features, Cost & Compliance Checklist [2026 Guide]

 As healthcare continues to evolve, healthcare CRM development has moved far beyond basic contact management.
 With the change in time, the features and capabilities of CRM in healthcare have also changed.
 Let’s explore them:

-Must have features
+Must have Healthcare CRM features

 1. 360° Patient Profile & Unified Record